Mikaela/mikaela.github.io/n/dns.md

 _Android DoH3 option:_ `cloudflare-dns.com`

 > [...] we [Cloudflare] don’t pass along the EDNS subnet information.
 This information leaks information about a requester’s IP and, in turn, sacrifices the privacy of users.
 This is especially problematic as we work to encrypt more DNS traffic since the request from Resolver to Authoritative DNS is typically unencrypted.**_We’re aware of real world examples where nationstate actors have monitored EDNS subnet information to track individuals,_** which was part of the motivation for the privacy and security policies of 1.1.1.1.
+>
 > [...]
+>
 > We are working with the small number of networks with a higher network/ISP density than Cloudflare (e.g., Netflix, Facebook, Google/YouTube) to come up with an EDNS IP Subnet alternative that gets them the information they need for geolocation targeting without risking user privacy and security.
-Those conversations have been productive and are ongoing.
-If archive.is has suggestions along these lines, we’d be happy to consider them.
+Those conversations have been productive and are ongoing. [...]

 - [Cloudflare cofounder](https://news.ycombinator.com/item?id=19828702), emphasis mine.